masszhou/GRANSAC/README.md

 # 1. My Works
 * this projects dependents on eigen3 for fitting Ax=b.

-To avoid calculate $A^TA$ to increase condition number, here householder QR decomposition (from eigen3) was used.
+To avoid calculate $A^TA$ to increase condition number, here householder QR decomposition (from eigen3) was used. note, lls with QR decomposition is slightly slower than normal lls in eigen3.
+The advantange is only with smaller float error.

 <!-- $$\min_{x}\|Ax-b\|^2 $$